 - Avoid candidate reference numbers, use names instead.
 Sometimes application confirmation emails include cryptic candidate reference numbers.
 This sends the message that candidates are numbers, not people.
 It’s best to avoid it.
 That way, you avoid candidate confusion and keep your communication tone personal.

 - Send a rejection email or an interview invite as soon as you can.
-At Workable, we advocate for a Two Day Rule.
+At Workable, we advocate for a Two Day Rule for positive candidate experience.
 That’s because the overwhelming majority of candidates who end up accepting interviews and jobs are those who had a response from the employer within two days of applying.
-Getting back to candidates promptly, with either good news or bad, will set you apart and demonstrate that you value your candidates’ time.
+Getting back to candidates promptly, with either good news or bad, will set you apart and demonstrate that you value your candidates’ time (which is one of the best ways to improve candidate experience).

 - Message candidates from a human email address.
 Nothing spells disinterest clearer than a generic rejection message from a email@example.com email address.
 Rejection emails don’t sting as much if they come from a human email address.
 Similarly, interview invites are more inviting if they have a person’s name attached to them.